-Current literacy data are generally collected through population censuses or household surveys in which the head of the household answers one question: “Can you (and others in your household) read and write a simple sentence?”
-Some of the surveys ask adults to read a simple sentence, yet clearly literacy is a far more complex issue that requires more information.
+Current literacy data are generally collected through population censuses or household surveys in which the respondent or head of the household declares whether they can read and write with understanding a short, simple statement about one's everyday life in any written language.
+Some surveys require respondents to take a quick test in which they are asked to read a simple passage or write a sentence, yet clearly literacy is a far more complex issue that requires more information.

 For the UIS, the existing dataset serves as a placeholder for a new generation of indicators being developed with countries and partners under the umbrella of the Global Alliance to Monitor Learning (GAML).